Northern Spain Road Trip: Sights & Map

 Where can I find the best map of northern Spain for a road trip?

 Google Maps is sufficient for the classic route Bilbao → San Sebastián → Biarritz → Bordeaux.
-For offline use, we recommend...
-Maps.me or Organic Maps.
-Apps like Park4Night and CamperContact They also show parking spaces on the map.
-For detailed hiking in Picos de Europa, the Alpina-Hiking maps (paper, €8 per sheet) are indispensable.
+For offline use, Maps.me or Organic Maps are recommended.
+Apps like Park4Night and CamperContact also show campsites on the map.
+For detailed hiking in the Picos de Europa, the Alpina hiking maps (paper, €8 per sheet) are indispensable.

 Is it possible to camp freely with a motorhome in northern Spain?